fredgibbs/fredgibbs.github.io/courses/making-history/reading-reflections.md

 ## Scoring and how these factor in your grade
-I score reading reflections according to the rubric below, using .5 point increments.
+I score reading reflections according to the rubric below.

 For exceptional responses, which might be a bit longer and more insightful than a typical post, I give UP TO 1.5 points EXTRA CREDIT.
 This makes it easy to make up points you may have missed on a reflection that you didn't have time to do particularly well.

 The idea here is that these reflections should in sum account for a significant but not large portion of your final grade without being unduly stressful to complete.

-- 3 points: Clearly demonstrates broad familiarity with the reading assignment, original thinking, and is clearly articulated.
+- 15 points: Clearly demonstrates broad familiarity with the reading assignment and provides specific examples.
+The response is carefully thought out and clearly articulated.

 - 2 points: Shows some familiarity with the assignment and some critical analysis but could use refinement either in thinking or writing.